CS5008Fall2025/homework-speed-comparison-jroberge16/Report.md

 There are a few functions whose worse case is very different than the average case.
 Name at least two of them, and explain why the worse case is so much worse than the average case.

 1. Binary Search Tree:
 For the Operations `Add/Insert`, `Search/Find`, and `Remove`, we have different runtimes depending on whether we are looking at amortized or not amortized.
 This is due to the structure  and make up of Tree before these operations take place.
 If we are given data that is already ordered, then we will essentially be creating a linked list.
-In this scenario we inherit the runtime of the linked list, but if our data is randomized then we can assume amortized case.
-Here is an example of our worst case, lets say we are add the following values to our tree one at a time: 10,9,8,7, and 6 the resulting tree would be as follows:
+In this scenario, we inherit the runtime of the linked list, but if our data is randomized, then we can assume an amortized case.
+For example, if we insert a list of order numbers, let's say 10,9,8,7, and 6, the resulting tree will be:

    ```mermaid
    flowchart TD